Muyangmin/glide-docs-cn/mirror/2017-03-14-configuration.md

 #### UncaughtThrowableStrategy

 When loading a bitmap, if an exception happens (e.g. `OutOfMemoryException`), Glide will use a `GlideExecutor.UncaughtThrowableStrategy`.
 The default strategy is to log the exception in the device logcat.
-The strategy is customizable since glide 4.2.0.
+The strategy is customizable since Glide 4.2.0.
 It can be passed to a disk executor and/or a resize executor:

 ```java
 @GlideModule